AydamirMirzayev/Add-Annotorious-to-Your-Local-Webpage/README.md

 3.2 Now your txt file is ready, convert it back to the .html and click on it you should see the webpage

+FINALLY:

+You can use Annotorious.zip it this all is a bit too confusing!